GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/searching-wordpress-data/en.md

 }
 ```

 Filtering by meta can also be combined with any of the standard data items.
-This query retrieves all posts without thumbnail that were created after a certain date:
+This query retrieves all posts without thumbnail that were created after a certain date and have been tagged `"wordpress"`:

 ```graphql
 query {